awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 Required: No
 `logDriver`
 The log driver to use for the job\.
 By default, AWS Batch enables the `awslogs` log driver\.
 The valid values listed for this parameter are log drivers that the Amazon ECS container agent can communicate with by default\.
 This parameter maps to `LogConfig` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--log-driver` option to [docker run](https://docs.docker.com/engine/reference/run/)\.
 By default, jobs use the same logging driver that the Docker daemon uses\.
-However the job can use a different logging driver than the Docker daemon by specifying a log driver with this parameter in the job definition\.
+However, the job can use a different logging driver than the Docker daemon by specifying a log driver with this parameter in the job definition\.
 If you want to specify another logging driver for a job, then the log system must be configured on the container instance in the compute environment\.
 Or, alternatively, you should configure it on another log server to provide remote logging options\.
 For more information about the options for different supported log drivers, see [Configure logging drivers](https://docs.docker.com/engine/admin/logging/overview/) in the Docker documentation\.
-AWS Batch currently supports a subset of the logging drivers available to the Docker daemon\.
+AWS Batch currently supports a subset of the logging drivers that are available to the Docker daemon\.
 Additional log drivers might be available in future releases of the Amazon ECS container agent\.
 The supported log drivers are `awslogs`, `fluentd`, `gelf`, `json-file`, `journald`, `logentries`, `syslog`, and `splunk`\.
 Jobs that are running on Fargate resources are restricted to the `awslogs` and `splunk` log drivers\.
 This parameter requires version 1\.18 of the Docker Remote API or greater on your container instance\.
 To check the Docker Remote API version on your container instance, log into your container instance and run the following command: `sudo docker version | grep "Server API version"`
-The Amazon ECS container agent running on a container instance must register the logging drivers available on that instance with the `ECS_AVAILABLE_LOGGING_DRIVERS` environment variable\.
+The Amazon ECS container agent that's running on a container instance must register the logging drivers that are available on that instance with the `ECS_AVAILABLE_LOGGING_DRIVERS` environment variable\.
 Otherwise, the containers placed on that instance can't use these log configuration options\.
 For more information, see [Amazon ECS Container Agent Configuration](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-agent-config.html) in the *Amazon Elastic Container Service Developer Guide*\.
 `awslogs`
 Specifies the Amazon CloudWatch Logs logging driver\.
 For more information, see [Using the awslogs log driver](using_awslogs.md) and [Amazon CloudWatch Logs logging driver](https://docs.docker.com/config/containers/logging/awslogs/) in the Docker documentation\.
 `fluentd`